zekaryas1/notes/docs/Algo/Fundamental Algorithms/Linked List/Stack & Queue.md

 ## Priority Queue

-- The **priority queue** is an advanced type of the [Stack & Queue#Queue FIRST IN FIRST OUT](notes/Algo/Fundamental%20Algorithms/Linked%20List/Stack%20&%20Queue.md#Queue%20FIRST%20IN%20FIRST%20OUT.md) data structure.
+- The **priority queue** is an advanced type of the Queue data structure.
 Instead of dequeuing the oldest element, a priority queue sorts and dequeues elements based on their _priorities_.

 - Priority queues are used to handle scheduling problems where some tasks are prioritized over others.